 Community Care clinicians who take this course will learn to:

-- Apply strategies for integrating patient-centered, trauma-informed care into the pelvic exam of a woman Veteran who's experiences with military sexual trauma, PTSD, or IPV, may make them sensitive to gender specific exams.
+- Use patient-centered, trauma-informed care for pelvic exams for women Veterans whose experiences with military sexual trauma, PTSD, or IPV may make them sensitive to gender-specific exams

 The Women Veterans Call Center is your guide to women's health

 If you have questions or can't find what you're looking for, you can call, text, or chat online with the Women Veterans Call Center (WVCC) at 855-829-6636 to get help and find available resources and services in your area.
 Trained women representatives can also help you with issues such as:

 WVCC representatives are available Monday through Friday, 8:00 a.m. to 10:00 p.m.
 ET, and Saturday, 8:00 a.m. to 6:30 p.m.
 ET.

 - See program offered by VA's Office of Academic Affiliations, which educates and trains health professionals to enhance the quality of and timely access to care provided to Veterans within VHA.

 - Visit the VA App Store for apps created specifically for Veterans and their health care professionals

 - Download the Military Health History Pocket Card to help guide important questions

 - Share information about the Women Veterans Call Center with women Veterans